 VARILLA

-A steel rod or bar used in construction, mainly for reinforcing concrete, as steel reinforcement, or for structural reinforcement.
+A steel rod or bar used in construction, mainly for reinforcing (assembling) reinforced concrete, as metal reinforcement, or as structural reinforcement.

 VENTANA